hashicorp/katakoda/vault-terraform/step1.md

-Once a Vault server is started, initialized and unsealed, the first step is to perform initial setup which typically includes:
+Once a Vault server is started, initialized and unsealed, the next step is to perform initial setup which typically includes:

 - Create ACL policies to control access to Vault
 - Enable auth methods for people or system to authenticate with Vault
 - Enable secrets engines

-You may have multiple Vault environments: Dev, QA, Staging, Production, etc.  To reduce the operation overhead to repeat the same initial setups, you can leverage [Terraform](https://www.terraform.io/).
+You may have multiple Vault environments: Dev, QA, Staging, Production, etc.  Instead of manually repeating the same setups against multiple environments, you can leverage [Terraform](https://www.terraform.io/) to codify it.
 Terraform is a ***Infrastructure as Code*** tool which enables you to build, change and configure your infrastructure.

 First, login with root token.